vertigobr/traefik-slides/demo/konvoy/demo-virtual-event/README.md

 kubectl apply -f ./demo1/webapp/
 ```

+* Check Traefik dashboard: new backend + frontend

 * Open application at `http://<CNAME>/webapp/`,
   and reload to see replicas

+* Check Grafana for metrics in the traefik dashboard after some seconds

 <!-- * Docker image can be rebuilts with content from `./webapp/docker-image` -->